This firm Sheppards its juniors to new heights through its “niche and boutique work.”

 Summer program components:

 The firm’s ten week summer program is structured to give students an idea of what life is like as an associate with the firm.
 Our summer associates do meaningful, billable work and work closely with partners and associates in various practice groups.
-Summer associates have opportunities to attend depositions and court appearances, participate in conference calls and negotiations, draft documents and sit in on meetings.
+Summer associates are given opportunities to attend depositions and court appearances, participate in conference calls and negotiations, draft documents and sit in on meetings.
 All summer associates work on at least one pro bono project.
-We also offer comprehensive transactional and litigation training programs.
+We fly all summer associates in to Los Angeles for Summer Associate Academy and offer comprehensive training programs throughout the summer.
 Attorney mentors assist the students in a variety of ways throughout the summer, and we plan a well-balanced calendar of social events that gives students the opportunity to get to know our attorneys outside of the office as well as enjoy the geographic area in which they are working.

 Social media